Updated on: 10/12/2021

 Early Thursday morning, a crash between an SUV and a van near George, Washington left three people dead and eight more with injuries.
 The SUV was driving on Adams Road South when it slammed into a van near Frenchman Hills Road SW.
 The crash occurred at approximately 4:30 am.

 The van left the roadway and rolled multiple times down a slope before coming to rest in a field.
-Multiple occupants of the van were ejected during the crash.
+Multiple occupants of the van were ejected in the collision.
 Three people who had been in the van were pronounced dead at the scene.
 The driver of the SUV and seven other people who had been in the van were sent to area hospitals; at least one had to be airlifted.

 Authorities are urging drivers to take alternate routes and avoid the intersection of Adams Road South and Frenchman Hills Road SW for the rest of the day.
 Investigators have shut down the intersection in order to complete their work at the scene.